wharfkit/docs/antelope/APIClient.md

 #### Manually calling undefined API endpoints

-If an endpoint isn't defined and avaiable for immediate use, the above call structure can be used directly against an `APIClient` to make ad-hoc calls.
+If an endpoint isn't defined and available for immediate use, the above call structure can be used directly against an `APIClient` to make ad-hoc calls.

 ```ts
 const response = await client.call({